A. V. Alexander, 1st Earl Alexander of Hillsborough: Parliamentary career

 In late 1920, Alexander applied for the position of Parliamentary Secretary to the Co-operative Union.
 He was selected out of 104 candidates, moving to London that November, and would hold the job until 1946.
 In this role, he directed the presentation of the Co-op's position and interests to government bodies and Member of Parliament (MPs).
 In July 1921 he campaigned directly to MPs to oppose a clause in the government's Finance Bill which would impose Corporation Tax on Co-ops.
-The government, which had a large majority, was defeated by two votes.
+Lloyd George's Coalition government, which had a large majority, was defeated by two votes.
 Shortly after this, the Sheffield branch of the Co-operative Party invited Alexander to be their Parliamentary candidate.
 He was duly elected for Hillsborough in November 1922, one of only four Co-op MPs.
 He was re-elected in 1923, 1924 and 1929.
 He would continue to represent Sheffield, with one break, until 1950.

 In his maiden speech, Alexander criticised the Liberal Party for abandoning its progressive principles and championed economic theories that were central to the Labour Party's manifesto.
 The Labour leadership accepted him as a spokesman on a number of issues, though the Co-op was not affiliated to the Labour Party until 1927.
 When Labour formed its first government in January 1924, Ramsay MacDonald made Alexander Parliamentary Under-Secretary of State to the Board of Trade, under Sidney Webb and Emmanuel Shinwell.
 Alexander's responsibilities included the merchant navy, and answering Parliamentary Questions on all trade matters.
 The Co-op's Parliamentary Committee had an acting secretary in Alexander's place whilst he was in government, but he continued to take part in appeals to ministers.

 After the government fell in October 1924, Alexander returned to working for the Co-op full-time.
 He became well known for his testimonies before government committees, and used the Co-op's Parliamentary Committee to help co-ordinate responses to government action during the 1926 general strike.
-In Parliament, he became a front bench spokesman on trade, staunchly criticising the protectionist policies of the Chancellor of the Exchequer, Winston Churchill.
+In Parliament, he became a front bench spokesman on trade, staunchly criticising the policies of the Chancellor of the Exchequer, Winston Churchill.
 He also spoke on agriculture, local government and on social security, where he called for increased welfare, citing the suffering of his own constituents during the depression.
 In early 1929, Alexander applied for the position of General Secretary of the Co-operative Union, but was beaten by Robert Palmer.
 Within weeks, he became a member of the cabinet in the second Labour government.